MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 As mentioned in our [What is Quantum Computing?](xref:microsoft.quantum.overview.what) article, a qubit is a unit of quantum information that can be in superposition.
 When measured, a qubit can only be either 0 or 1.
 However, during execution the state of the qubit represents the probability of reading either a 0 or a 1 with a measurement.
 This probabilistic state is known as superposition.
 We can use this probability to generate random numbers.

 In our Q# operation, we introduce the `Qubit` datatype, native to Q#.
 We can only allocate a `Qubit` with a `using` statement.
-When it gets allocated a qubit is always in the `Zero`  state.
+When it gets allocated, a qubit is always in the `Zero`  state.

 Using the `H` operation, we are able to put our `Qubit` in superposition.
 To measure a qubit and read its value, you use the `M` intrinsic operation.